zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part7.md

 and Python (mixins) [LINKS].
 Such languages are usually dynamic with dynamic types.
 For the purpose of this section I use Groovy as a representative of such languages.
-The main reason is that Groovy is capable of some static type checking and that its trait syntax is very similar to that of Scala used when dealing with static traits.
+The main reason is that Groovy is capable of some static type checking and that its trait syntax is very similar to that of Scala, which I used when dealing with static traits.
-In addition, Groovy's syntax is generally very close to the syntax of Java.
+In addition, Groovy's syntax is generally very close to the syntax of Java, which is used here as a non-trait language.

 ####Modeling the Domain

 Groovy traits may be stateful, what makes them a possible replacement for classes in some cases.
 For example, when modeling a domain entity we can use a trait instead of a class.
-This possibility is especially important since ... actually creates a proxy wrapping the object and implements all *interfaces* of the object plus the newly added traits, which are also considered interfaces in contrast to classes.
+This possibility is especially important when extensions must not hide extended types.
+When extending by a trait Groovy actually creates a proxy wrapping the object and implementing all *interfaces* of the object plus the newly added traits, which, as opposed to classes, are also considered interfaces.
-It follows that if the entity were modeled as a class the new proxy object would loose the information about the entity type.
+It follows that if a domain entity were modeled as a class the new proxy object would loose the information about the entity type.
+Since the entity can be modeled by a trait, it is possible to overcome that obstacle.

 ```groovy
 trait Employee {